The Theory of Economic Complexity: The Single Capability Model

 (ii) Estimating the binary specialization matrix $M_{cp}$.
 This is a matrix that is 1 if $R_{cp}\geq1$ and 0 otherwise.
-This binary matrix is motivated in the empirical literature as a way to remove the tails of the $R_{cp}$ matrix, since the ratio definition of $R_{cp}$ results in larger variance for economies with low levels of output (small $Y_c=\sum_p Y_{cp}$) and activities with small markets (small $Y_p=\sum_c Y_{cp}$).\\
+This binary matrix is motivated in the empirical literature as a means to remove the tails of the $R_{cp}$ matrix, since the ratio definition of $R_{cp}$ results in larger variance for economies with low levels of output (small $Y_c=\sum_p Y_{cp}$) and activities with small markets (small $Y_p=\sum_c Y_{cp}$).\\

-(iii) Estimating the $M_{cc'}$ matrix.
+(iii) Estimating the complexity matrix $M_{cc'}$.
 This is a square matrix connecting economies with similar specialization patterns and is the one used to derive the economic complexity index.
-This matrix is defined using the reciprocal averaging method known as the method of reflections~\cite{hidalgo_building_2009}, but it can also be defined as the product of a four matrices related to $M_{cp}$ (we will introduce the exact formula at that point).\\
+This matrix is defined using the reciprocal averaging method known as the method of reflections~\cite{hidalgo_building_2009}, but it can also be defined as the product of four matrices (we will introduce the exact formula at that point).\\

 We begin with the standard definition of the RCA matrix or $R_{cp}$ which is:\\

 \\

 Also, since it will simplify the math going forward, we use Einstein's notation, where summed indices are ``suppressed'' or ``muted'' (e.g. $Y_c=\sum_{p}Y_{cp}$).
 In this notation $R_{cp}$ takes the more compact form: